LD4P/arm/modeling_recommendations/measurements.md

 directly to the Item, Instance, or other resource; this in turn results in non-uniform querying of these scenarios.
 One might propose an alternative model in which the MeasurementGroup is directly attached to the resource, as in other cases, and linked to the Arrangement via some other suitable predicate with the semantics "measures arrangement of."
 However, the Arrangement nevertheless _does_ need to attach directly to the resource, since it is a descriptor of the resource itself independent of any measurements.
 One could contemplate a triangular model in which each resource attaches directly (but redundantly) to _both_ of the others, as in [Diagram 7](#diagram-7).
-The larger research question is whether introducing redundancy into a model for the sake of maintaining uniform querying is preferable to maintaining non-uniform models to avoid redundancy, noting that redundancy creates data maintenance problems.
+The larger research question is whether introducing redundancy into a model for the sake of maintaining uniform modeling and query patterns is preferable to maintaing non-uniform models to avoid redundancy, noting that redundancy creates data maintenance problems.

 ### <a name="diagram-7">Diagram 7: Triangulated Resource, Arrangement, and Measurement</a>